octobercms/docs/3.x/cms/resources/building-apis.md

 ```

 ::: warning
-Always use [priority mode in the layout](../themes/layouts.md) so the layout contents run first.
+Always use [priority mode in the layout](../themes/layouts.md) to ensure the layout contents run first.
 :::

 ### Calling AJAX Handlers